wso2/docs-is/en/docs/concepts/authentication/adaptive-authentication.md

 ## Using adaptive authentication

 WSO2 Identity Server (WSO2 IS) supports script-based adaptive authentication, which allows you to use a script to set up appropriate authentication factors depending on your scenario using the provided script editor.
 The script editor provides a set of predefined templates that you can use to easily set up adaptive authentication for some of the most common authentication scenarios.
-If necessary, you can also use the script editor to introduce new functions and fields to an authentication script based on your requirement, and then engage the script to the service provider’s authentication step configuration.
+If necessary, the script editor can also be used to introduce new functions and fields to an authentication script based on specific requirements, and the script can then be engaged to the service provider’s authentication step configuration.

 ----